Journalism Without Fear, Democracy Without Limits

-The Balkan Free Media Initiative (BFMI) is a Brussels-based independent organisation founded to address the gap in advocacy and accountability on media freedom issues in Southeastern Europe.
+The Balkan Free Media Initiative (BFMI) is an independent Brussels-based organization addressing the gap in advocacy and accountability on media freedom issues in Southeastern Europe.

 Latest Publications